Layr-Labs/eigenlayer-contracts/docs/docgen/core/StrategyManager.md

 _The `msg.sender` must have previously approved this contract to transfer at least `amount` of `token` on their behalf.
 A signature is required for this function to eliminate the possibility of griefing attacks, specifically those targetting stakers who may be attempting to undelegate.
-Cannot be called on behalf of a staker that is 'frozen' (this function will revert if the `staker` is frozen)._
+Cannot be called on behalf of a staker that is 'frozen' (this function will revert if the `staker` is frozen).

+ WARNING: Depositing tokens that allow reentrancy (eg. ERC-777) into a strategy is not recommended.
+This can lead to attack vectors
+         where the token balance and corresponding strategy shares are not in syncupon reentrancy_

 #### Parameters